anysniper/Frontend/README.md

   PARSE_JS_KEY: '1MT3Ew8i1yQUX4SIvqbDiaggfszvtZ....',
 ```

-Backend is used to store user configrations like `Watching Lists`, `Copy Trading Targets`, and `Contracts Information`.
-All the logic is inside the src/store.

-Also need to change `MAINNET_RPC` which is used to fetch the token balance.
+You also need to change `MAINNET_RPC` which is used to fetch the token balance.
+Create a new project at [Infura](https://infura.io/) and get RPC url.

 ### Compiles and hot-reloads for development
 ```